 There is also a trip odometer on most cars.
 Unlike the standard odometer, the trip odometer is easy to reset to show how many miles were traveled during a specific time.
 It’s a helpful tool if you want to figure out the approximate gas mileage of your vehicle.

 Whether you have a mechanical or electronic odometer, you can read the numbers that are shown on your car’s dashboard.
 These numbers show how many total miles the vehicle has been driven.
 However, there are some ways these numbers can be messed with, giving you a false impression.

 Here is more detailed information on how to check your car’s odometer, depending on whether you have a mechanical or electronic odometer:

 1. Mechanical Odometer

-The mechanical odometer is constructed with a few cogs.
+Mechanical odometers are constructed with a few cogs.
 Each one represents a numerical digit.
-However, the mechanical odometer operation actually begins at the car’s transmission.
-The small gear used to change the odometer is found attached to the transmission.
+The functionality of this kind of odometer begins at the car’s transmission.
+There is a small gear used to change the odometer which is found attached to the transmission.

 The drive cable for the speedometer is connected to this gear, with the other end reaching the instrument cluster.
 As the car moves, the transmission gear also turns in conjunction.
 The drive cable connected to it changes the digits on the odometer.